 You should not keep your car dirty.
 When there are sandstorms or floods happening in Dubai, your car may get dirty.
 You should go and clean it in the car wash in order to avoid a fine.
 Don’t think about washing it yourself in your neighborhood or car park as this is not allowed.

-While food containing poppy seeds is very normal in the Western world and people from young kids to the elderly love them and bake them at home, here the poppy seeds are considered as drugs.
+While food containing poppy seeds is very normal in the Western world and people from young children to the elderly love them and bake them at home, here the poppy seeds are considered as drugs.
 So please leave your lovely cakes or bags of poppy seeds at home.

 Using a VPN in order to download copyrighted materials or access blocked sites is under UAE’s cybercrime laws.
 If you try to go against this law, you can expect a high fine.